-2022 2021 Q3 Q2 Q1 Q4 Q3 Q2 Q1 (In n nillions) Key Metrics Gross dollar volume \$ 5,495 \$ 5,715 \$ 6,621 \$ 6,300 \$ 6,811 \$ 8,188 \$ 10,156 Number of active accounts 2.51 2.78 3.04 3.10 3.38 3.97 4.07 Direct deposit active accounts 0.66 0.67 0.69 0.76 0.83 0.92 0.97 Purchase volume \$ 4,302 \$ 4,588 \$ 5,017 \$ 4,881 \$ 5,166 \$ 6,455 \$ 7,138
+2023 2022 Q1 Q4 Q3 Q2 Q1 (In millions) Key Metrics Gross dollar volume \$ 5,677 \$ 5,426 \$ 5,495 \$ 5,715 \$ 6,621 Number of active accounts 2.41 2.37 2.51 2.78 3.04 Direct deposit active accounts 0.60 0.63 0.66 0.67 0.69 Purchase volume \$ 4,344 \$ 4,229 \$ 4,302 \$ 4,588 \$ 5,017

-Segment revenues within Consumer Services for the three and nine months ended September 30, 2022 decreased \$31.7 million, or 19%, and \$88.4 million, or 17%, respectively, compared to the prior year comparable periods, while our segment expenses for the three and nine months ended September 30, 2022 decreased \$25.5 million, or 24%, and \$87.6 million, or 24%, respectively.
+Segment revenues within Consumer Services for the three months ended March 31, 2023 decreased \$18.9 million, or 12%, compared to the prior year comparable period, while our segment expenses for the three months ended March 31, 2023 decreased \$17.4 million, or 17%.

-Our gross dollar volume, purchase volume, total number of active accounts and direct deposit active accounts decreased during the three months ended September 30, 2022 by 19%, 17%, 26% and 20%, respectively, from the comparable prior year period primarily due to the timing of stimulus payments and other federal benefits received by our cardholders in 2021.
-No such economic stimulus packages have been enacted to date in 2022.
-In addition, we have reduced marketing spend on GO2bank due to a higher than expected cost per account and observed changes in consumer traffic within our retail locations, both of which have negatively impacted account acquisition.
-For similar reasons, gross dollar volume and purchase volume decreased for the nine months ended September 30, 2022 from the prior year comparable period.
+Our gross dollar volume, purchase volume, total number of active accounts and direct deposit active accounts decreased during the three months ended March 31, 2023 by 14%, 13%, 21% and 13%, respectively, primarily from several factors discussed above, including reduced marketing spend on GO2bank and observed changes in consumer traffic within our retail locations, both of which have negatively impacted account acquisition, as well as the non-renewal of one of our partner programs.

 Our monthly maintenance fees, ATM revenue and interchange revenues decreased as a result of the decreases in each of our key metrics stated above.
-These decreases were partially offset by increasing customer adoption of optional features recently launched on our card programs, such as our overdraft protection program, as well as a favorable decrease in the estimated accrual of cash back rewards, which we record as a reduction to revenue.
+These decreases were partially offset by continued customer adoption of optional features on our card programs, such as our overdraft protection program.

-Consumer Services expenses decreased for the three and nine months ended September 30, 2022 from the comparable prior year period due to several factors, including a decrease in sales commissions from lower revenues on products subject to revenue-sharing agreements, a decrease in third-party call center support costs in part due to a decline in active accounts, but also as a result of our efforts to improve our customer service over the course of 2021, a decrease in transactions losses due to lower gross dollar volume and improvement in loss rates, and a decrease in marketing and supply chain expenses in connection with GO2bank.
-As a result, our segment profit decreased for the three and nine months ended September 30, 2022 by 10% and 0.5%, respectively.
+Consumer Services expenses decreased for the three months ended March 31, 2023 from the comparable prior year period due to several factors, including a decrease in sales commissions from lower revenues on products subject to tiered revenue-sharing agreements, a decrease in marketing spend on GO2bank as discussed above, and a decrease in transactions losses due to both lower transaction volumes and improvement in loss rates.

+As a result of each of these multiple factors, our segment profit decreased for the three months ended March 31, 2023 by approximately 3%.